Python / FastAPI

 Passing inputs from Python

-Section titled “Passing inputs from Python”Our compile_template function is currently calling template.compile() with development mode.
+Section titled “Passing inputs from Python”Our compile_template function is currently calling template.export_pdf() with development mode.
 Now we’ll provide explicit input values and switch to production mode:

 import json